-- Industry leading engine: More than a dozen riding lawn mower companies put this engine in their equipment.
+Industry leading engine: More than a dozen riding lawn mower companies put this engine in their equipment.

-- Replacement parts: Briggs and Stratton engine parts are available directly from the company.
+Replacement parts: Briggs and Stratton engine parts are available directly from the company.

-- Durability: The engine's design focuses on high durability.
+Durability: The engine's design focuses on high durability.

-- Consistent starts: Briggs and Stratton engines have reliable and consistent starts.
+Consistent starts: Briggs and Stratton engines have reliable and consistent starts.

-- Wide power range: The company creates small engines for basic riding mowers up to commercial grade equipment.
+Wide power range: The company creates small engines for basic riding mowers up to commercial grade equipment.

-- Best for Riding mower owners replacing or upgrading their current engine.
+Best for: Riding mower owners replacing or upgrading their current engine.

-Briggs and Stratton Company Profile
+Briggs and Stratton Company Information

 - Company Name: